Mike Winder

 Michael Kent Winder (born January 27, 1976) is an American businessman, author, and politician.
 He was the mayor of West Valley City, Utah between 2010 and 2014.
 A Republican, he subsequently represented District 30 in the Utah House of Representatives for three terms, from 2017 to 2022.
 He is the author of fourteen published books on Utah and LDS history, including Presidents and Prophets: The Story of America's Presidents and the LDS Church.

 Education and family

 Winder was born in Salt Lake City, Utah and graduated from Taylorsville High School.
 From 1995 to 1997 he was a missionary in Taipei, Taiwan for the Church of Jesus Christ of Latter-day Saints.

-He holds a Masters in Business Administration and an Honors B.A. degree in history from the University of Utah.
-He has also completed an executive leadership program with Harvard University's John F. Kennedy School of Government.
+He holds a BA in history and an MBA from the University of Utah.
+He also completed an executive leadership program at Harvard University's John F. Kennedy School of Government.

 Winder is married to Karyn Hermansen, who was elected to the Granite School District Board of Education in November 2014.
 They have four children.